aliceSmartCastle/httpx-learned/README.md

             else:
                 return "post request file is not json"

        case 'content':  #get the content of the response return ResponseUrlState(url_link=url_link).content
-        case 'change_encoding':  #change the encoding of the response native_encodings = ResponseUrlState(url_link=url_link).encoding
+       case 'change_encoding':  #change the encoding of the response ResponseUrlState(url_link=url_link).encoding = new_encoding

-            if native_encodings is not None:
+            if new_encoding is not None:
-                native_encodings = new_encoding
-                return native_encodings
+                return new_encoding
             else:
                 return 'encoding  changed failed'
         case '' | _:  #default return the response encoding